 Students successfully completing their First Year in Arts are eligible for entry into the programme leading to an Honours or Major Degree in Economics.
 The First Year economics courses are part of the core compulsory courses and will count toward the degree requirements noted below.
-In consultation with the Department Head, students will select courses each year which fulfil the degree requirements which are best suited to student interest.
+In consultation with the Department Head, students will select courses each year which fulfil the degree requirements that are best suited to students' interests.

-Economics (Honours)
+ECONOMICS (HONOURS)